vc-csv17-spring2019/Course-Information/README.md

 - I use 88% rather than 90% so I can give a higher grade to those students who are close.
 This means that if you are at 87.99% you are not close to an "A".

-- This class is exam, quiz, and programming assignment oriented.
-You must successfully complete all of the exams, quizzes and programming assignments in order to get the maximum out of this class.
+- This class is exam, quiz, and homework assignment oriented.
+You must successfully complete all of the exams, quizzes and homework assignments in order to get the maximum out of this class.

-- Programming assignments are turned in when they are submitted using GitHub.
+- Homework assignments will be turned-in using the procedure described below.
 No credit will be given for any other method of submission unless explicitly requested to do so.

 - Assignments with due dates on the Sunday following the last day of instruction cannot be turned in late.

-The midterm and the final exam will be given on the dates announced on the web pages.
+All examinations will be given on the dates announced on the web pages.
-Quizzes have a an hour time limit and are for the express purpose of making sure that you are keeping up on your reading.
+Quizzes have a 45 minute time limit and are for the express purpose of making sure that you are keeping up on your reading.
 Quizzes can be taken twice (with a half an hour between attempts) but are due on the time and date specified and cannot be completed late.

 #### Late Assignments: